Iceland School of Energy

-The Iceland School of Energy (ISE; Icelandic: Islenski Orkuhaskólinn) is an international graduate school within the Department of Engineering at Reykjavik University, the largest private university in Iceland.
+The Iceland School of Energy (ISE; Icelandic: Íslenski Orkuháskólinn) is an international graduate school within the Department of Engineering at Reykjavik University, the largest private university in Iceland.
 ISE is jointly owned by Reykjavik Energy, Reykjavik University, and Iceland GeoSurvey, and specialises in the fields of Sustainable Energy and Electric Power.

 History

 In April 2007, Reykjavik Energy, Reykjavik University and the University of Iceland signed an agreement to establish an international graduate programme for Sustainable Energy studies.
 The school was named the Reykjavik Energy Graduate School for Sustainable Systems (REYST).
 REYST's inaugural class began their studies in August 2008, and graduated in February 2010 from the 18-month program.
 In early 2013, the REYST programme was restructured into the Iceland School of Energy to include a new partner, the Icelandic GeoSurvey (ÍSOR).
 In addition to the permanent partners, Reykjavik Energy and ÍSOR, ISE has active collaborations with institutions both domestically and internationally including Landsvirkjun, Landsnet, Orkustofnun, Arctic Circle (organization), Tufts University´s Fletcher School and The GREEN Program.

 ISE expanded their area of expertise in 2018 to include studies in electric power systems.
 In doing so, Reykjavik University's MSc in Electrical Engineering was divided into two degrees: an MSc in Mechatronics Engineering, and an MSc in Electric Power Engineering, with the latter taken under the domain of ISE.